Most of us don’t see our creative work as a business.

 If you can’t explain what you do and who it’s for in a succinct sentence or two, how can anyone know if you’re right for them?

-Own what you do, without excuse, apology or shyness.
-Be willing to say who you’re for, what you make – and to share that with people who need or ant what you make or do.
+Own what you do, and learn to talk about it without excuse, apology, cringe or shyness.
+Be willing to say who you’re for, what you make – and to share that with people who need or want what you create.

 3. Find your focus